 The Doctor of Physical Therapy Program prepares the student for licensure and practice in the field of physical therapy.
 Candidates for licensure must hold a post-baccalaureate degree in physical therapy from an accredited institution.
 Students are admitted to the professional program after completing a bachelor’s degree in a major of choice and all program prerequisites.
 Highly qualified Bellarmine undergraduate students may be admitted to the Doctor of Physical Therapy Program after completing all university general education requirements and the program prerequisites.
-Bellarmine undergraduate students receive the Bachelor of Health Science (BHS) degree after completing all university general education requirements, program prerequisites and the first year of the professional program.
+Various paths to admission are described on our Admissions and Admissions Statistics page.
 The university awards the Doctor of Physical Therapy (DPT) degree upon completion of the professional curriculum.

 Physical therapists are health care professionals who provide service to individuals of all ages with physical impairments, functional limitations, disabilities or changes in physical function and health status resulting from injury, disease or other causes.